-It’s high time to get off your site and to network with other industry bloggers and site owners if you want to increase your search performance.
+It’s high time to get off your site and to network with other industry bloggers and site owners if you want to increase boost your search engine ranking.

 Understand that Google Penguin and other algorithm updates weren’t primarily targeting search results that didn’t have tons of incoming links.

 You should always use white-hat link building strategies to improve your off-page optimization.

 However, you need to prepare your web site to receive authority link juice as you work hard to build and earn links.
 Make sure your site is easily navigable.